msolters/wifi-control-node/README.md

 MacOS | `networksetup`
 Linux | `nmcli`

-You may encounter bugs if you use this library on a system lacking these commands.
+You may encounter errors if you use this module on a system lacking these commands!

 **A Note About Synchronicity** (*Synchronicity!*)